 Most homeowners don’t think twice about the quality of the water coming out of their sink faucets and showerheads.
-That’s because a majority of homeowners in the United States get their water from a public facility that treats it, so it’s safe to use and consume.
+That’s because a majority of homeowners in the United States get their water from a public water supply facility that treats it, so it’s safe to use and consume.
 Still, it’s important to understand the quality of the water in your home.

 What is water quality?